 It’s not as fancy and doesn’t provide the same comprehensive stats as the Performance Monitor 5, which is the Concept2’s selling point.
 Most elite athletes and professional rowers make their buying purchase based on this one aspect alone.

 However, for the average Joe who simply wants to improve his fitness or his rowing skills without necessarily knowing the most intricate details, the S4 monitor should do the job pretty well.

-The S4 monitor displays basic info, including your distance rowed, time, speed, and the number of strokes.
+The S4 monitor displays basic info, including your distance rowed, time, speed and the number of strokes.
 Simply push the power button and the monitor starts working.
 It also shows your expended calories per hour, but that’s not really the same as the total number of calories burned during the workout.
-You might want to know that if you’re the calorie-counting type, though most calorie-counting gadgets are not totally accurate anyway.
+You might want to know that if you’re the calorie-counting type, though I personally believe most calorie-counting gadgets are not totally accurate anyway.

-You also have the option to track your heart rate with the help of a Polar or ANT+ heart rate monitoring system.
+You also have the option to track your heart rate with the help of a Polar heart rate monitoring system.
 You’ll have to mount the receiver box inside the seat of your WaterRower if you’re using a Polar heart rate.
-WaterRower also sells its own ANT+ heart rate monitoring system on Amazon, but you’re better off purchasing a different heart rate monitoring system.
+WaterRower also sells its own ANT+ heart rate monitoring system (complete with chest belt and receiver), but you’re better off purchasing a different heart rate monitoring system.

 One really nice thing about the S4 monitor is the ZoneBar, which lets you know if you’re working within a preprogrammed zone of intensity or if you’ve gone above or below that.
 For instance, you can set your desired number of strokes per minute to 35, and the ZoneBar will keep track of whether you’re hitting your target all the time.
 If you go beyond that or if you can’t keep up, the monitor will let you know so you can adjust your stroke rate accordingly.